KarimMostafa2012/Elzero/README.md

 # Elzero
-designed by Osama Elzero coded by Me. please do not write any personal data. try all features.
+designed by Osama Elzero coded by Me.<br>
+please do not write any personal data.<br>
+try all features.